Brennan Pursell, MBA, Ph.D.

 Director of the Center for Data Analytics, Associate Professor

-Dr. Brennan Pursell, associate professor of business and director of the Center for Data Analytics at DeSales University, teaches courses in data analytics, artificial intelligence (AI), management, and history in the undergraduate and graduate programs.
+Dr. Brennan Pursell, associate professor of business and director of the Center for Data Analytics at DeSales University, teaches courses in data analytics, artificial intelligence (AI), and management in the undergraduate and graduate programs.

 His most recent book, Outsmarting AI: Power, Profit, and Leadership in the Age of Machines (Rowman & Littlefield, 2020), destroys widespread myths about artificial intelligence, clarifies the technology’s capabilities and limitations across economic sectors, and shows how to implement it profitably, ethically, and in accordance with the law.